 Called him daddy is what I probably did.
 He did remind me of my father a little.
 As far as his account of what happened, I had already checked my body and I could tell the caretaker had never let me hit the floor when I fainted.
 While I can’t be sure, since I don’t remember anything since blacking out, the lack of any bruising led me to believe he had jumped in to rescue me: gently laying me out here in the hallway.
 I wondered if this guy had kids.

 “You get what you came here for?”
 He asked as he gave me a hand to pull me to my feet.

 I was shaking everywhere.
 “Yeah.
 I got it.”
-I could have said more, but I just wanted to stand there and be quiet a minute.
-This story had gone beyond anything I could have expected.
+I could have said more, but I just wanted to stand there and be quiet for a minute.
+This story of mine had gone beyond anything I could have expected.
 A lot of weird shit for sure, but I already had enough to write a viral story.
 Something was still missing though.

 I looked up at the old guy.“Why did you take me to Sam before?
 When I asked you about why AlphaCorp takes care of people who don’t do shit?”

 The caretaker chuckled.
 “You said my patients weren’t productive.
 You thought they were worthless.”
 He still hadn’t convinced me I was wrong.
 “I’ve picked up scribbles on the back of sandwich wrappers in Sam’s room that AlphaCorp has been able to use to make advances in science you wouldn’t believe.
 Sam is one of their most important employees.
 He just can’t handle the world the way other people can.
 That’s why he lives in another era in his head.”
 He waited a cocksucking minute before adding.
 “I’m guessing – you do too.”